 Spaying/Neutering Saves Lives!

-Millions of healthy unwanted cats and dogs who enter shelters each year are needlessly killed due to a lack of space and/or loving homes.
+Millions of healthy unwanted cats, dogs & other animals who enter shelters each year are needlessly killed due to a lack of space and/or loving homes.
 There are many agencies that are desperately trying to find homes for the thousands of homeless animals throughout Niagara, but the sad reality is, there are simply not enough good homes.
-NAfA is committed to ending euthanasia as a means of dealing with our “pet” overpopulation crisis by educating others on the importance of spay/neuter and operating spay/neuter programs in the community where the problem begins.
+NAfA is committed to ending euthanasia as a means of dealing with our “pet” overpopulation crisis by educating others on the importance of spay/neuter and sponsoring spay/neuter programs in the community where the problem begins.

 Welland & District Regional Spay/Neuter Clinic